quantifiedcode/python-anti-patterns/docs/correctness/object_is_not_callable.rst

 Summary
 -------

 The specified object is not something that can be called.
 This typically happens when two objects, such as a module and a function, share the same name and the wrong object is called.
-The statement needs to be fixed or else Python will raise a ``TypeError`` and the module will not execute successfully.
+The statement(s) in question needs to be fixed or else Python will raise a ``TypeError`` and the module will not execute successfully.

 Description
 -----------